Returning domestic students must submit the FAFSA application by March 1 to be considered for need-based grants, loans, and work opportunities.

 NOTE: Make sure to check your St. John’s College email often, as the primary means of communication from the Financial Aid Office is through e-mail.

 File the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 The federal code for Annapolis is 002092 and Santa Fe is 002093.
-You can file a renewal FAFSA if you have your federal PIN.
-You can retrieve your PIN online at www.pin.ed.gov.
+You can file a renewal FAFSA if you have your FSA ID.
+You can create or edit your FSA ID online at fsaid.ed.gov.

 Maryland Residents: The FAFSA must be submitted prior to March 1.
 Maryland has very strict deadlines, and failure to meet their deadline will result in a loss of state grant assistance.
 This will not be made up with institutional grant money.
 Residents from the states of NM, PA, RI and VT should file the FAFSA by March 1st in order to be considered for a state sponsored grant.

 Due to early deadlines, awards may be based on estimated income.
 Families should provide the Financial Aid Office with 2015 federal tax returns as soon as they are available if the estimate varies greatly from the actual return.
 Corrections will be made to prior estimates, and this may result in a revised aid award.
 If the Financial Aid Committee has reason to believe that a family has misrepresented their financial circumstances, the student may be disqualified from receiving institutional funding.

 Questions?
 Contact the Financial Aid Office.